Arizona Cardinals vs. Green Bay Packers NFL Week 8 Odds, Plays and Insights for October 28, 2021

 Packers stats and trends

-- In Green Bay's seven games this year, it has six wins against the spread.
+- In Green Bay's seven games this season, it has six wins against the spread.

-- Green Bay's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Green Bay's games this season have gone over the total in two out of seven opportunities (28.6%).

-- When Green Bay puts up more than 16.3 points, it is 6-0 against the spread and 6-0 overall.
+- Green Bay is 6-0 against the spread and 6-0 overall in games when it records more than 16.3 points.

-- Green Bay is 5-0 against the spread and 5-0 overall when the team piles up over 316.7 yards.
+- In games that Green Bay churns out more than 316.7 yards, the team is 5-0 against the spread and 5-0 overall.

-- The Packers have six giveaways this season, while the Cardinals have 14 takeaways.
+- This year the Packers have six turnovers, eight fewer than the Cardinals have takeaways (14).

 Home and road insights

-- At home this season, Arizona has two wins against the spread and is 3-0 overall.
+- Arizona has covered the spread twice at home, and is 3-0 overall there, this season.

-- This year in away games, Green Bay is 3-1 against the spread and 3-1 overall.
+- In away games, Green Bay is 3-1 overall and 3-1 against the spread.

-- In four away games this season, Green Bay has hit the over once.
+- Green Bay has gone over the total once in four away games this year.

 Powered by Data Skrive.